Afonso0613/EasyFit/README.md

 ## About the Project

 EasyFit is a modern gym built around self-guided training circuits and free-participation group classes.
-This project designs and implements a full **Decision Support System (DSS)** on top of a **Data Warehouse**, giving EasyFit's management team the tools to track client engagement, evaluate instructor performance, and personalize services based on real usage data.
+This project designs and implements a full **Decision Support System (DSS)** on top of a **Data Warehouse**, giving EasyFit's management team the tools to track client engagement, evaluate instructor performance and personalize services based on real usage data.

-The system was built end-to-end: requirements gathering, dimensional modelling, ETL pipeline, population, dashboarding, and two data mining applications (customer segmentation and a hybrid recommender system).
+The system was built end-to-end: requirements gathering, dimensional modelling, ETL pipeline, population, dashboarding and two data mining applications (customer segmentation and a hybrid recommender system).

 <br/>